BRAD'S CLASS!

 WHEN DOES THE CLASS MEET?

-The class is ongoing, with a three-week break in summer and a
+The class is ongoing, with a three-week break in summer (usually July)

-New students can join whenever they want (provided there is space);
+join whenever they want (provided there is space); enrolled students

 WHERE IS THE CLASS LOCATED?